lucidusofficial/TwitchBotBanList/README.md

 * Intended for moderation and safety purposes only
 * Last updated: 13/02/2026

+## 📂 Ban List Files

+Includes two versions of the ban list for ease of use across different moderation setups:

+- **`banlist (slash).txt`**
+  Uses Twitch’s native `/ban` command.
+  This is the **recommended and most reliable** option, as `/ban` is officially supported across Twitch chat, Mod View, and most bots.

+- **`banlist (dots).txt`**
+  Uses `.ban` syntax for convenience.
+  This is included for users who rely on bots or clients that support `.ban` aliases or custom commands.

+Both files contain the same accounts and are kept in sync.
+Choose the format that best matches your moderation workflow or bot configuration.

 ## ⚙️ Tools Used to Maintain the List

 The following tools are used to clean and manage the list: